ntrupin/navmv/README.md

 ## variables

-Variables can only be assigned through user input or through usage of `xchg`, and caan be referenced within the program using `[NAME]`.
+Variables can only be assigned through user input, and can be referenced within the program using `[NAME]`.
 However, at initial assignment, they are referenced by `NAME`.

 ## opcodes